goustoben/gousto-webclient/docs/detailed-setup.md

 To access the service simply navigate to `frontend.gousto.local:8080` or if running with G2FE as well, simply navigate to `frontend.gousto.local`.

 #### Running Webclient with HMR
-* `npm run dev` will build the server and then run it with HMR enabled.
+* `yarn run dev` will build the server and then run it with HMR enabled.
   You'll see output from the server build initially and then the server will start, as it starts the HMR middleware will be invoked and this will build the client for the first time and should result in HMR being enabled for the client.
 (This process can take upwards of two minutes the first time you do it, so please be patient)
   *PLEASE NOTE*: Using this option does not have a watch on the server files or use nodemon so changes to the server will involve restarting and rebuilding.
 It might be possible to start the server with nodemon and have changes update automatically but this is not currently included.